IceCodeProductions/Registrix-docs/docs/intro.md

 ## Getting Started

 The site is organized by the type of Mode you are running.

-This information you can find in your Customization, Settings left side menu
+Lead Capture Mode - The objective of this mode is to capture data points about attendees that arrive at the site.
+With lead capture there are several different type of Attendee Experiences for each event.
+These experiences determine how the attendee can login into the event.

+- Open Enrollment
+- Approved Participant
+- Skip Data Collection on Existing Participant

+Authorized Mode - The objective of this mode is to allow only attendees that have been authorized to enter into an event.
+There are several settings per event that allows the attendees experience to enter an event.
+The participant record must be active in order to allow access.

+- Email
+- Email & Access Code
+- UserId
+- UserId & Access Code
+- eTicket Email
+- eticket Email & Access Code
+- Domain
+- Domain & Access Code

 ### What you'll need